Conformal Mechanics of Planar Curves: Conformal invariant energies for planar curves

-It is not hard to show that there is no non-trivial M\"obius invariant energy constructed using $\kappa$ alone.\footnote{\sf The invariant linear in curvature is the rotation number, a topological invariant.} The simplest non-trivial M\"obius invariant involves $\kappa'$; indeed the only such invariant is proportional to the conformal arc-length given by Eq.(\ref{eq:H0}).
-To understand why, it is useful to possess a systematic approach to constructing invariants under M\"obius transformations, the compositions of inversions in circles, Euclidean motions and scalings.
+It is not hard to show that there is no non-trivial conformal invariant energy constructed using $\kappa$ alone.\footnote{\sf The invariant linear in curvature is the rotation number, a topological invariant.} The simplest non-trivial conformal invariant involves $\kappa'$; indeed the only such invariant is proportional to the conformal arc-length given by Eq.(\ref{eq:H0}).
+To understand why, it is useful to possess a systematic approach to constructing invariants under conformal transformations, the compositions of inversions in circles, Euclidean motions and scalings.
 The non-trivial element is inversion.
-We will consider inversion in a unit circle centered at the origin, avoiding the explicit use of complex variables in favor of a language that admits a generalization to higher dimensions.
-In view of this, we will take liberties and use the technically correct M\"obius and conformal interchangeably.
-The point $\mathbf{X}$ on the curve maps to the point $\bar{\mathbf{X}} = \mathbf{X}/|\mathbf{X}|^2$; We now introduce the linear operator $\mathrm{R}_\mathbf{X}$ representing a reflection in the line passing through the origin, orthogonal to $\hat{\mathbf{X}}$,
+Thus consider inversion in a unit circle centered at the origin.\footnote{\sf The explicit use of complex variables is avoided in favor of a language that admits a generalization to higher dimensions.} The point $\mathbf{X}$ on the curve maps to the point $\bar{\mathbf{X}} = \mathbf{X}/|\mathbf{X}|^2$; Now introduce the linear operator $\mathrm{R}_\mathbf{X}$ representing a reflection in the line passing through the origin, orthogonal to (the unit vector) $\hat{\mathbf{X}}$,

-The tangent and normal vectors transform ${\mathbf{t}} \to |\mathbf{X}|^2 \mathrm{R}_\mathbf{X} \, \mathbf{t} $, $\mathbf{n}^I\to - |\mathbf{X}|^2 \mathrm{R}_\mathbf{X}\,\mathbf{n}^I$ (the latter with a minus sign).
+The tangent and normal vectors transform ${\mathbf{t}} \to |\mathbf{X}|^2 \mathrm{R}_\mathbf{X} \, \mathbf{t} $, $\mathbf{n}\to - |\mathbf{X}|^2 \mathrm{R}_\mathbf{X}\,\mathbf{n}$ (the latter with a minus sign).
 It follows that the arc-length transforms by